UnknownRori/lizra-festivity/README.md

 # If you have mprocs
 mprocs

-# If you don't have just start the server normaly
+# If you don't have just start the server normally
 php artisan serve & npm run dev
 ```